The Freestanding Tub for Every Bath

 Of all the features in the bath, the tub takes center stage.
 Size and function play their parts in this role, along with style.
 The tub—like its sister, the sink, also a vessel—can take on a shape that turns it into sculpture and a unique focal point for the room.

 If you are considering adding a tub to your bathroom, have some fun with a freestanding version.
 There have been a lot of advances since the days of the good, old clawfoot tub, although you can have that if you want it.
-All major manufacturers, including American Standard, DXV, Kohler, and Duravit, offer loads of options to help you create a custom look, such as:
+All major manufacturers, including American Standard, DXV, Appliances Connection, and Appliances Connection, offer loads of options to help you create a custom look, such as:

 *Fluid, sculptural profiles in symmetrical and asymmetrical shapes